v-pnk/long-img-org/README.md

     - the `<sensor_directories>` are named by the sensor name constructed from the EXIF metadata
     - the `metadata.yaml` file contains the definition of sequences and tags for the given day and sensor
     - the `sensors.yaml` file contains the definition of all the sensors used in the dataset
+    - the `image_database.csv` file contains information about all the images in the dataset used for quick retrieval

 ```
 <dataset_root>